A/Prof Richard

 Sydney Neurosurgeon & Minimally Invasive Spine Surgeon

-Dr Richard Parkinson is an Australian and Internationally (USA) Fellowship-trained neurosurgeon and minimally-invasive spine surgeon based in Sydney.
+A/Prof Richard Parkinson is an Australian and Internationally (USA) Fellowship-trained neurosurgeon and minimally-invasive spine surgeon based in Sydney.

-He has been performing minimally invasive and complex spine surgery for 20+ years and has built his reputation on his conservative approach to spine surgery and his dedication to patient care and rehabilitation.
+He has been performing minimally invasive and complex spine surgery for 25+ years and has built his reputation on his conservative approach to spine surgery and his dedication to patient care and rehabilitation.

-Dr Parkinson completed his neurosurgical training in Sydney where he achieved Fellow of the Royal Australasian College of Surgeons (FRACS) in 2003 and graduated as a Consultant Neurosurgeon.
+A/Prof Parkinson completed his neurosurgical training in Sydney where he achieved Fellow of the Royal Australasian College of Surgeons (FRACS) in 2003 and graduated as a Consultant Neurosurgeon.
 He then embarked on additional sub-specialised spine surgery fellowship training in the USA, specialising in the absolute latest minimally invasive spine surgery techniques, including keyhole and endoscopic spine surgery.

-Dr Richard Parkinson
+A/Prof Richard Parkinson

 MBBS, BMedSci, FRACS

-Meet Dr Richard Parkinson
+Meet A/Prof Richard Parkinson

 Regions of Spinal Services